Multiple-bounce Smith Microfacet BRDFs using the Invariance Principle: Background and overview

 \subsection{Position-free multiple-bounce Smith microfacet model}

 Since our model is under the position-free framework by Wang et al.~\shortcite{wang2021positionfree}, we briefly review their model.
-Wang et al.~\shortcite{wang2021positionfree} introduced the position-free property into the micro-scale of a BRDF, resulting in a simple multiple-bounce solution for Smith microfacet models.
+Wang et al.~\shortcite{wang2021positionfree} introduced the position-free property into the micro scale of a BRDF, resulting in a simple multiple-bounce solution for Smith microfacet models.

 Starting from the light path $\bar x = \left ({\bd_0,\bd_1,\dots,\bd_k} \right)$, the contribution $f(\bar x)$ of this light path is the product of vertex terms $v_i$ (on each vertex) and segment terms $s_i$ (on each direction):